What is Crowdsourcing?

 Helpful Hints to Make Money Crowdsourcing

-Tools to be Successful so you can Make Money Crowdsourcing:
+Tools to be Successful so you can Make Money Online Crowdsourcing:

-If you’re doing any kind of transcription work, you’ll need to make sure you have a clear understanding of the conversation.
+If you’re doing any kind of transcription micro tasks, you’ll need to make sure you have a clear understanding of the conversation.
 Owning a high quality headset will allow you to hear all of the words being spoken so you can document every statement accurately.
 Sometimes there are multiple people talking, or maybe they’re speaking quickly, or with an accent.
-Having the right tools to perform the task is key to being a successful transcriptionist.
+Having the right tools to perform the task is key to being a successful transcriber.